chuckcoughlin/bert/docs/architecture.md

 means that for ABS-Y the speed at which it travels to 90 degrees is the same as the last time the joint was used.
 On power-up speeds are 100% and torques are 0%.
 Unless specified in the pose, torques are automatically set to 100% whenever a joint is moved.

+*** Raspberry Pi ***</br>
+An additional processor, a Raspberry Pi, is placed in the cranium on top of the main Odroid processor.
+The RPi is a "fine motor controller" used for control of smaller appendages, e.g. eyes.

 ## Appendices <a id="appendices"></a>
 [toc](#table-of-contents)